Meter Parking Zones

 Meters are seasonal.

-Meters on Revere Beach Blvd are located from Eliot Circle to Carey Circle and will be active from April 15 to October 15 annually.
+Meters on Revere Beach Boulevard are located from Eliot Circle to Carey Circle and will be active from April 15 to October 15 annually.

-Parking between #320 Revere Beach Blvd and Carey Circle on the inland side of the boulevard is designated as “Resident Parking Only – Revere Beach Permit Required” and is not open to non-residents.
+Parking between Revere Street and Carey Circle on the inland side of the boulevard is designated as “Resident Parking Only – Revere Beach Permit Required” and is not open to non-residents.
+(The majority of Ocean Ave is also designated as “Resident Parking Only – Revere Beach Permit Required”.)

 Please observe all other regulatory signage.